rogerlew/road-analyzer/readme.md

 - Visual representation through interactive plots
 - Export data as CSV or GeoJSON files

+## Data and Privacy
+The application queries elevation data in real time from the USGS Elevation Service.

+All processing occurs locally in your browser, so no user data is collected, stored, or transmitted to external servers.

 ## How to Use
 1. Open the application in your web browser
 2. Click the "Draw Path" button to begin drawing a road path